Energy for Growth Hub

 Making Markets Work

-Impact Summary: With global climate goals front-of-mind, the United States and 38 other countries signed a 2021 pledge to terminate public support for fossil fuel projects overseas.
-But a blanket ban on public financing for gas without flexibility for the world’s poorest countries risks exacerbating poverty and hindering the move to cleaner cooking solutions — all without a meaningful impact on global emissions.
+The United States and 38 other countries signed a 2021 pledge to terminate public support for fossil fuel projects overseas.
+But a blanket ban on public financing for gas without flexibility for the world’s poorest countries risked exacerbating poverty and hindering the move to cleaner cooking solutions — all without a meaningful impact on global emissions.
+The Hub worked publicly and behind-the-scenes with policymakers and funders who care about both climate and development to design more nuanced policies that tailor investment to local contexts, and support gas where it’s truly needed while helping countries scale clean energy alternatives as quickly as possible.

 Why It Matters

+The updated policies created more space for finance that advances both climate and economic development goals.
+Many countries — even as they work to attract investment in renewables — depend on natural gas to produce the reliable electricity they need to create jobs and power hospitals and businesses.
+In most low-income countries, they’re also using gas to reduce dependence on heavy fuel oil and traditional biomass for cooking.
 The 2021 pledge to end public finance for all fossil fuels was meant to reduce global emissions.
-But the world’s poorest countries emit only a tiny fraction of the world’s carbon, and struggle to get renewable projects financed at all — let alone at scale.
-Because most energy projects in these developing markets depend on concessional finance or other international support, the pledge risks having enormous impacts on poor countries — effectively preventing them from building new gas-fired power plants or expanding the use of gas cookstoves, without providing easy access to cleaner options.
-Ultimately, this could constrain their ability to reduce poverty, adapt to climate change, and strengthen their economies and security.
+But the world’s poorest countries emit only a tiny fraction of the world’s carbon, and struggle to get renewable projects financed at scale.
+Because most energy projects in these developing markets depend on concessional finance or other international support, the pledge would effectively prevent them from building new gas-fired power plants or expanding the use of gas cookstoves, without providing easy access to cleaner options.

 What We Did